0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set SIB to STRICT

-1. `$ asmline --strict-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
+1. `$ asmline --strict-sib path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
     ```
     --strict-sib
             In SIB addressing the base and index registers will not be swapped even if the